GregSvein55/CompSci210/README.md

 # CompSci210
-This was a 200 level course that went deeper into C++, this is a collection of the labs I completed for this class
+This was a 200 level course that went deeper into C++, this is a collection of the labs and some assignments I completed for this class
 ## Lab 1
 Linked Lists and Visual C++
 ## Lab 2